anrobertson/Election_Analysis/README.md

 ![](Resources/float.png)

-I then saved the results over to the txt_file.
+I then saved the results over to the txt_file!

+### County Votes
+My results for county votes were not labled correctly, however, I got the percentage and the largest county turnout correct.
+* County Votes (In my code, the output shows as Araphoe but I will label what it is suppose to be.)
+  * Arapahoe (Jefferson): 10.5% (38,855)
+  * Arapahoe (Denver): 82.8% (306,055)
+  * Arapahoe: 6.7% (24,801)
+* Largest County Turnout: Denver

 ## Challenge Summary
 This challenge required a lot of going back and fixing my code.
 Like I stated before, unfortunately my code does not bring in the different counties however I believe I was moving in the right direction.